What to Do?

 It's been said that dog is man's best friend.
 So when your dog is in pain, you want to provide relief.
 If you Google the question of giving ibuprofen to dogs, you will find pages of conflicting answers.
 So what is the answer?
 Is it okay?
 Is it safe?
 Will it relieve my dog's pain?

 Ibuprofen is an anti-inflammatory non-steroidal drug.
 People use ibuprofen every day.
 It typically is used to relieve inflammation and pain.
 Studies have shown that overuse can cause stomach and intestinal problems.
 See Drugs.com for more information on the drug itself.
 There is no doubt that, at the correct dosage, the drug is safe for you.
 But is it safe for your dog?

 Is It safe?

 Before you give your dog any medication, research the medication through the American Veterinary Medical Association (AVMA) pet poison guide.
-According to the AVMA, acetaminophen (Tylenol®) is the least harmful to your dog, while ibuprofen is the most dangerous.
-Dr. Mike Richards agrees that ibuprofen is the worst drug to give.
-Although in his experience, Richards says, aspirin is least damaging; acetaminophen is only a bit more damaging.
+According to the AVMA ibuprofen is the most dangerous.
+Again, also be sure to check with your vet before giving your dog any medication.